memgraph/orb/docs/view-default.md

 Optional property `render` has several rendering options that you can tweak.
 Read more about them on [Styling guide](./styles.md).

+#### Property `render.devicePixelRatio`

+`devicePixelRatio` is useful when dealing with the difference between rendering on a standard display versus a HiDPI or Retina display, which uses more screen pixels to draw the same objects, resulting in a sharper image. ([Reference: MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio)).
+Orb will listen for `devicePixelRatio` changes and handles them by default.
+You can override the value with a settings property `render.devicePixelRatio`.
+Once a custom value is provided, Orb will stop listening for `devicePixelRatio` changes.
+If you want to return automatic `devicePixelRatio` handling, just set `render.devicePixelRatio` to `null`.

+#### Property `render.areCollapsedContainerDimensionsAllowed`

+Enables setting the dimensions of the Orb container element to zero.
+If the container element of Orb has collapsed dimensions (`width: 0;` or `height: 0;`), Orb will expand the container by setting the values to `100%`.
+If that doesn't work (the parent of the container also has collapsed dimensions), Orb will set an arbitrary fixed dimension to the container.
+Disabled by default (`false`).

 ### Property `strategy`